 Macau has some of the most luxurious casinos in the world, and if you’re going to go all-in, go for the biggest one, The Venetian Macau.
-The casino is modelled just like its sister property in Las Vegas, only bigger.
+The casino was modelled after her sister property in Las Vegas, only significantly bigger.
 It was also designed with the same romantic theme of the streets and canals of Venice but has 10.5 million sq ft of floor space, more than 1 million sq ft of exhibition space, 3,000 hotel rooms and is the world’s largest casino.
-If you’re not into gaming, there’s shopping, dining, boating, and entertainment, among other things to be enjoyed.
+If you’re not into gaming, there’s shopping, dining, boating, and entertainment, among other things, to be enjoyed.

 St. Paul’s Ruins

 Whilst Macau may be known for casinos, it is also an area richly steeped in culture and history.
-One of the top things to do in Macau after you cash out at the casino is visit St. Paul’s Ruins, which is known for being one of the most significant colonial relics of the city.
-The Spanish-style building was constructed from 1602 to 1640 by Jesuit priests trying to spread Catholicism throughout the region.
-The site once included St. Paul’s College and the Church of St. Paul.
+One of the top things to do in Macau after you cash out at the casino is to visit St. Paul’s Ruins, which is known for being one of the most significant colonial relics of the city.
+This Spanish-style building was constructed from 1602 to 1640 by Jesuit priests who were on a mission to spread Catholicism throughout the region.
+The site once included St. Paul’s College, as well as the Church of St. Paul.
 However, today only some parts of the beautiful old church remain.
 If you visit this place, be sure to bring comfortable walking shoes as it resides beside shops and restaurants that you will definitely enjoy.

 If you want to see an amazing 360-degree view of the Macau peninsula, go and visit the Macau Tower.
 This structure is one of the most notable towers on the Macau skyline.
 A trip to the observation deck and the Skypark are sure to give anyone unique thrills.
-Aside from enjoying the view, you can also take an outdoor stroll around the outer rim of the tower – a breathtaking 764ft up in the air.
+Aside from enjoying the views, you can also take an outdoor stroll around the outer rim of the tower.
+This is a breathtaking 764ft up in the air.
 If you are daring and crave an ultimate rush, try the AJ Hackett Bungy Jump and experience a free fall off the Macau Tower.
 Whatever you choose, the Macau Tower will be a sky-high adventure you’ll never forget!

 Fortaleza do Monte

 One of Macau’s most visited tourist spots is the Fortaleza do Monte.
-It was originally built by the Jesuits between 1617 and 1626, and served as an ancient military base.
-Visitors can see the giant steel cannons, which have lost their military purpose but are now a testimony of Macau’s old relics and history.
-In the centre part of Fortaleza do Monte, is the Macau Museum, which has more amazing relics and stories for visitors to enjoy.
+Originally, this site was built by the Jesuits between 1617 and 1626 and served as an ancient military base.
+Visitors can see the giant steel cannons, which have long since lost their military purpose.
+However, they are now a testimony of Macau’s old relics and history.
+In the centre part of Fortaleza do Monte is the Macau Museum, which has more amazing relics and stories for visitors to enjoy.

 Macau is always one of the top places to visit in the world.
 The city immerses tourists in its rich history and embraces them with its present marvels.